thingsboard/thingsboard.github.io/docs/user-guide/ui/entity-table-widget.md

 ## Introduction

-Advanced Settings of the Entity Table widget allows [adjusting the title of the widget](#1-entities-table-title), [changing visibility of objects on widget](#2-checkbox-settings), [customizing the columns](#3-the-columns-settings), [setting up the pagination](#4-the-pagination), [sorting the data](#5-sorting-data-in-the-table-widget) and [changing style of widget rows](#6-row-style-function).
+Advanced settings of the Entities Table widget allows [adjusting the title of the widget](#1-entities-table-title), [changing visibility of objects on widget](#2-checkbox-settings), [customizing the columns](#3-the-columns-settings), [setting up the pagination](#4-the-pagination), [sorting the data](#5-sorting-data-in-the-table-widget) and [changing style of widget rows](#6-row-style-function).

-To enter the Advanced mode and start adjusting the settings above, you should:
+To enter the sdvanced mode and start adjusting the settings above, you should:

 1. Clicking the "pencil" icon ("Enter edit mode") at the bottom right of the screen;
 2. Click on the Pencil icon ("Edit widget") in the upper right corner of the Entity Table widget itself;